Giants Fan Angry Patriots Signed Antonio Brown Accused Of Making Gillette Stadium Threat

 In the post, Gray allegedly wrote “I’m going to pull a white boys school shooting at Foxboro you might as well hand them the ring right now I’m if I ever get my hands on a gun which I don’t have one yet but I’m looking I will go shoot up random people at Foxboro.”

 The Facebook post was deleted over the weekend.
 Gray’s attorney said his client was simply upset the Patriots were able to land Brown and did not mean any harm.

-Gray is being held until the charges in Foxboro are resolved.
-He’s charged with a fugitive of justice complaint for making terroristic threats in Massachusetts.
+“He just really didn’t get into why, he’s a Giants fan apparently,” his attorney Stefanie DiMaio Larivee said outside court.
+“He was not happy about it as I can see online many, many fans of many other football teams were not happy about it.”

+A judge in Providence called Gray’s record extensive.
+In the report from the Foxboro Police Department, it was discovered there were pictures of Gray holding guns on Facebook.

 Foxboro Police issued a vague statement on Gray’s case Monday morning before Gray appeared in court.